Calculating Personal Injury Loss Of Earnings Settlements

 - General damages: These are designed to compensate you for the physical or psychological impact of your accident.
 Additionally, you might be compensated for a loss of amenity, which is when your injuries have affected your enjoyment of life.

 - Special damages: Any type of financial harm or loss you have incurred as a result of your injuries is referred to as special damages.
-When you claim for a loss of earnings, it would fall under this head of compensation.
+When you claim compensation for a loss of earnings, it would fall under this head of compensation.

 As we have previously stated, if you have suffered an injury at work, your injury could be compensated for with general damages.